Lost Your Garage Door Key? Here's Everything You Need to Know

 If You Do Not Know the Details

 A locksmith can inspect the lock, identify the key type, and cut a replacement on-site.
-This is often the quickest and most reliable route.
+For Euro cylinder locks, they can also replace the entire cylinder with a new one and supply fresh keys.
+This is often the quickest and most reliable route when you have no original key and no documentation for the door.

 If you have a working garage door key, get a spare cut without delay - it costs very little and will save you considerable hassle in future.
-Most hardware shops and locksmiths can duplicate tubular and sidewinder keys at a cost of £5-£15 per key.
+Most hardware shops and locksmiths can duplicate tubular and sidewinder keys for around £5-£10 per key.

 Rekeying Your Garage Door Lock

 Rekeying changes the internal pin configuration of your lock so that only a new key will operate it.
-This is the right choice if:
+This is the right choice when:

 - You have lost a key and are concerned it may be in the wrong hands